twisted/imaginary/doc/simulation.rst

 Overview
 --------

-The core functionality provided by Imaginary is a generalize framework for implementing domain-specific simulations.
+The core functionality provided by Imaginary is a generalized framework for implementing domain-specific simulations.
 One of the primary goals of this framework is to make it easier for different simulation systems to co-exist and even interact.
 Several programming tools have been selected to achieve this goal:

   - Explicit interfaces so boundaries between different simulations are well-defined
   - Composition to aggregate simulation behaviors to make this aggregation possible dynamically
-  -

 Speaking in slightly more concrete terms, Imaginary implements a very generic graph representation and tools for traversing that graph.
 The graph is used to represent the simulation and simulation behavior is mostly implemented in terms of different kinds of graph traversal.